Agents & Assistants Usage Guide

 When sending a notification to a user outside of an existing thread:

-1. Use the chat.postMessage method as normal, but look in the response for the thread_ts parameter.
+1. Use the chat.postMessage method as normal, but look for the ts parameter in the response.

-2. Call the assistant.threads.setTitle method with the new thread_ts parameter to set the title of the thread.
+2. Call the assistant.threads.setTitle method, sending the new ts parameter as the thread_ts parameter to set the title of the thread.
 This allows a user to see the new notification with a titled thread when they view the your app's DM.

 You will see two tabs when a user navigates to your app.
 The History tab will be all the past threads β€” this is where you will see new notifications.
 The Chat tab will be the last active thread between the user and your app.